rdo-infra/puppet-dlrn/README.md

 The distribution used to create DLRN packages.
 Currently used values are `centos7`, `f24` and `f25`

 ####`target`
 Specifies the mock target used by DLRN.
-The basic mock targets are `centos` and `fedora`, but there are specific code paths that create mock targets for others: `centos-newton`, 'centos-ocata' and `fedora-master-rawhide`.
+The basic mock targets are `centos` and `fedora`, but there are specific code paths that create mock targets for others: `centos-newton` and `centos-ocata`.

 ####`distgit_branch`
 Specifies the branch for the dist-git: `rpm-master` for trunk packages, `ocata-rdo` for stable/ocata, `newton-rdo` for stable/newton.